thesePeople/CustomRitualFramework/README.md

 I'm considering renaming the entire mod to Custom Ritual Framework, or CRF, but I may keep the namespace the old legacy thing so as not to mess up too much if you've been using this to define your own rituals.
 I'm also considering uploading a new version under the new name, but I'm not sure of the best approach.
 Let me know what you think!

 Steam workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2561617361

+Portions of the materials used to create this mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
+This mod is not official and is not endorsed by Ludeon.